leungesther/DSI-Projects/Project-2-AMES-Housing-Price-Prediction/README.md

 Based on the initial Lasso Regression done, 30 features with the highest coefficients (in absolute value) were picked to go into the final model.

 Lasso Regression and Ridge Regression were used and compared.
-Both perform similarly.
+Lasso performed marginally better.

 #### 7. Generate Predictions on Test Set

 The Lasso Regression with 30 features was then fitted to the whole training dataset to generate the predictions on the test dataset.
 Given that Power Transform was applied for scaling, predictions were inversed transformed to obtain the final predictions for submission.

-The public score on Kaggle is 29585.41211.
+The public score on Kaggle is 31661.69157.

 ### Conclusion